johnodonnell123/johnodonnell123.github.io/pages/page_sql.md

 <br>

 ## Check for duplicate well names
-Well names should be unique, however we know for sure UWI's are unique
+Well names <em>should</em> be unique, however we know for sure UWI's are unique
 ```javascript
 %%sql